 6: Education and learning opportunities, especially for children

-Camping provides opportunities to explore new places, learn something new and connect with and spend more time in nature.
-That first-hand observation can really stimulate your childs thinking and encourage a greater awareness and understanding of the world around them.
+The physical and mental health benefits of camping for kids are immeasurable.
+It provides opportunities to explore new places, learn something new and connect with and spend more time in nature.
+That first-hand observation can really stimulate your child's thinking and encourage a greater awareness and understanding of the world around them.

 Camping exposes children to the world of meteorology (sometimes the hard way), history, astronomy, geography, geology, flora and fauna and caring for nature and the environment – again the list goes on.
 Big kids will learn a lot as well.